ALIGN-analoglayout/ALIGN-public/compose/README.md

 where project is the original directory name or project name used to bring up the services.

 - docker-compose up -d:  bring up all services (build images if needed)

 - docker-compose down:  shut down all services and remove containers
-    - --rmi: remove images too
+     - --rmi all: remove images too

 - docker-compose up -d <service>:  bring up a specific service

 - docker-compose up -d --build <service>:  build and bring up a service

-  - docker-compose exec <service> <command>:  execute a command on a running container
+- docker-compose exec <service> <command>:  execute a command on a running container Note that services that are 'up' are live and have live filesystems.
+Edits there will impact the overall flow, so you can check changes by modifying files in the relevant containers.
+You can git push from those containers as well.